MS Stena Spirit: History

-Gdynia Accident, Poland
+Gdynia accident, Poland

 On 17 May 2012 at 8:45am, the Stena Spirit was departing from Gdynia Ferry Terminal en route to Karlskrona, Sweden when she became involved in an accident at the Baltic Container Terminal.
-The bow (ship) of the cruiseferry struck one of the Gantry cranes causing it to catastrophically collapse onto the quay below as she was manoeuvring.
+The bow of the cruiseferry struck one of the Gantry cranes causing it to catastrophically collapse onto the quay below as she was manoeuvring.
 Three employees of the container terminal were injured, all requiring hospital treatment.
 Two of the Three staff members are said to be in a serious condition.
 None of the passengers or crew on board the Stena Spirit were injured.

-A full investigation is being carried out to determine and establish the cause of the accident.
+Incident at sea

+On June 29, 2023, a 38-year-old woman and her 7-year-old son fell overboard.
+The incident occurred around halfway between Gdynia, Poland and Karlskrona, Sweden.
+At 16.20 local time, the "man overboard" alarm was sounded on board the ferry and the engines were stopped.
+A MOB was launched and rescue services from Sweden, Germany and Poland participated in the search.
+At around 17.30, both victims had been located and was brought by helicopter to a hospital in Karlskrona, Sweden.
+Both victims died in the incident.
+In December 2023, it was concluded, that the incident was to be categorized as a "suicide/murder".
+Surveillance tapes from the ferry and interviews with witnessed determined that the cause was a deliberate jump overboard by the mother of the 7-year-old boy.
+She had him in her arms, when she jumped from the ferry.
+The Swedish authorities closed the case after this conclusion.